socek/baelfire/doc/base.rst

     $ python doc3.py
      * INFO __main__.SecondTask: Running *

 First run just creates all files.
-After deleting :file:`/tmp/me` which was linked to parent task by TaskRebuilded, we will se that FirstTask and ParentTask is rebuilded.
-But if we remove :file:`/tmp/me_too` which was linked by RunTask, only the SecondTask is rebuilded.
+After deleting :file:`/tmp/me` which was linked to parent task by ``TaskRebuilded``, we will see that FirstTask and ParentTask is rebuilded.
+But if we remove :file:`/tmp/me_too` which was linked by ``Task.run_before``, only the SecondTask is rebuilded and the ParentTask is not rebuilded.